devhollister/bikesharing/README.md

 ### Trip Length

-One important factor in determing shit is trip length.
-As shown below, trip length is generally greatest and least at
+One important factor in understanding bike-share useage is trip length.
+In the graphic shown below, that number of bikes increased with trip duration up about the fifth hour, and from six hours onward the number of bikes used for such trips decreased steadily.

 ![](images/triplength.png)

-When trip length is broken down by gender, it can be seen that
+When trip length is broken down by gender, it can be seen that female ridership and male ridership generally track each other, though the curve in male ridership is more slightly steep, indicating a larger discrepency between male ride times.
+For riders of unknown gender, the number of rides seems to be roughly the same every trip length from zero to 24 hours.

 ![](images/triplength_gender.png)